Most teams do not have an AI problem. They have a thinking-continuity problem.

 The thinking stack is a way to keep that context alive.

 It gives AI a better role.
-It gives humans better leverage.
-It gives teams a way to move faster without losing the reasoning behind the work.
+It gives people better leverage.
+It gives teams a way to move faster without losing the judgment behind the work.

 That is the point of shared intelligence: not more isolated outputs, but better collective thinking that turns into durable progress.